Saint Valentine of Rome

 The legends behind the holiday

-Two stories account for his later association with romance.
-In one, he is said to have signed a farewell letter "from your Valentine" to his jailer's daughter, a young woman he had befriended and healed of blindness.
-In another, he defied the emperor's orders by secretly marrying couples, sparing husbands from being conscripted into war — an act of quiet defiance built directly into the legend's core.
+Two stories account for his later association with romance, both preserved only in legend rather than in contemporary historical sources, and neither should be taken as verified fact.
+In one, he is said to have signed a farewell letter "from your Valentine" to his jailer's daughter, a young woman he had befriended and reportedly healed of blindness while awaiting execution — the origin, by tradition, of the phrase still printed on cards every February.
+In another, he defied the emperor's orders by secretly marrying young couples, sparing husbands from being conscripted into Rome's wars, an act of quiet defiance built directly into the legend's core.
+Neither story appears in the earliest records of his martyrdom; both emerged later, likely shaped by medieval writers, including Geoffrey Chaucer, who in the fourteenth century helped popularize the association between Valentine's feast day and the springtime pairing of birds — an image that, over time, folded into the wider tradition of romantic love.

 A sentence carried out on February 14

-Valentine was arrested and brought before the prefect of Rome, who condemned him to be beaten to death with clubs and then beheaded.
-The sentence was carried out on or about February 14, around the year 270.
-He is remembered today as the patron saint of lovers, of people with epilepsy, and of beekeepers — a small, historically uncertain figure who nonetheless gave his name to the world's most widely celebrated day of romance.
+Valentine was arrested and brought before the prefect of Rome, who, according to tradition, first tried to persuade him to renounce his faith and worship the Roman gods before condemning him.
+He was sentenced to be beaten to death with clubs and then beheaded, a sentence carried out on or about February 14, around the year 270.
+The date itself may also owe something to Lupercalia, an older Roman festival held in mid-February associated with fertility, which some historians believe influenced how a Christian martyr's feast day came to be linked, centuries later, with courtship and romance — though this connection remains debated among scholars rather than settled fact.
+He is remembered today as the patron saint of lovers, of people with epilepsy, and of beekeepers, alongside saints like Saint Agnes of Rome, another young Roman martyr of the early Church whose story likewise survives mostly through pious tradition rather than contemporary record — a small, historically uncertain figure who nonetheless gave his name to the world's most widely celebrated day of romance.

 Trivia